-23 years ago Steve's life changed when he met Sue.
-They were soon married and found they shared the same passion - theatre.
+His life changed in 1988 when he met Sue.
+They were soon married and found they shared a passion for theatre.

 Steve's research for a television documentary fuelled a fascination with the Bard.
 He scripted and produced The Shakespeare Enigma, about the Shakespeare authorship controversy, and also produced and directed a modern, condensed version of Macbeth which was taken up by an American educational distributor.

 Steve now works part-time lecturing broadcast journalism students at Nottingham Trent University.

 He has written two plays, What’s Your Poison? about the supposed serial killer Dr William Palmer, and a ghost story Skulduggery.
 Both are being considered for tours by a professional theatre company in Derbyshire.

 Steve has also self-published his first novel Storm Deaths which combines his two other interests: crime writing and basketball.